ringcentral/ringcentral-faq/docs/call_log.md

 ### Why does the Active Calls API include finished calls?

 Active call logs API not only keeps the track of Active calls but also keeps the track of most recent calls.
-The recent calls stays in the Active calls for 20-40 min.
+The recent calls stays in the Active Calls for 20-40 min.